omkargavhane/DSA_C/README.md

-[THIS IS THE COLLECTION OF CODE WRITTEN IN 'C' FOR VARIOUS DATA STRUCTURE,SORTING & SEARCHING]
+[THIS IS THE COLLECTION OF CODE WRITTEN IN 'C' FOR VARIOUS DATA STRUCTURE,SORTING & SEARCHING TECHNIQUES]

 All code compiled and checked various times for different test cases.
 Even though if you got any bug or error in code kindly share the queries/response